PCB BOM Creation as a Living Document

 The advantages of PCB automatically created as a living document

-The traditional method of manually creating a , along with all of the edits and updates that go along with the process, are prone to error.
+The traditional method of manually creating a, along with all of the edits and updates that go along with the process, are prone to error.
 There can be mistakes with data entry, design changes could be forgotten, or final verifications get missed.
-With automatically creating a as a living document, these potential problems can be eliminated.
+With automatically creating a living document, these potential problems can be eliminated.

 that are added, changed, or modified on the schematic are automatically updated to the in real-time without human interaction.